GiacomoMaletto/RPP/jlamp/review-followup.md

     -  p.
 16, Rem.
 6: could you provide a general proof, for each pair of packing/unpacking functions satisfying some suitable requirements?

-*We interpret this question as a curiosity, not as a request to develop a whole formal reasoning in Lean to prove `theorem completeness` (p.
+*In relation to this question we choose not to modify the text because we interpret the question as a curiosity, not as a request to prove `theorem completeness` (p.
 16, l.
-395) with the function `cp` in place of `mkpair`.
-Of course `cp` can replace `mkpair`, because both have the same identical interface.
+395) with the function `cp` in place of `mkpair` in LEAN.
+Of course `cp` can replace `mkpair`: both functions have identical interface.
 Clearly, the two isomorphisms have a differente graphs (seen as mathematical functions).
 However the proof of `theorem completeness` does not rely on a specific strategy to encode pairs of numbers into a single value.*

-15.  **Observation/Question**
+1.   **Observation/Question**

     - p.
 18, l.
 424: need -> needs